!-- Google Tag Manager -->

 What type of allergy testing will I need?

-Your Feminine Urgicare provider begins by learning about your symptoms and when they occur, gathering information that may point to a different diagnosis or helps narrow down your potential allergens.
-Then, they perform a skin prick allergy test.
+Medical services are provided by Paramus Women's Acute Care or Clifton Women's Acute Care, depending on the location where the patient receives care.
+Your designated healthcare provider begins by learning about your symptoms and when they occur, gathering information that may point to a different diagnosis or helps narrow down your potential allergens.
+Then, the licensed medical staff performs a skin prick allergy test.

 Skin prick testing is the first allergy test performed because it produces quick results and identifies most allergens.
-Your Feminine Urgicare provider places drops of suspected allergens on your forearm and makes a gentle scratch (prick) under each one, allowing the substance to get under your skin.
+Your treating provider places drops of suspected allergens on your forearm and makes a gentle scratch (prick) under each one, allowing the substance to get under your skin.

 After 15 minutes, they check for skin reactions to each allergen.
 You’re allergic to that substance if a red bump appears.

-You may need an intradermal skin test if your provider suspects you’re allergic to insect venom or penicillin or they need to verify the results of a skin prick test.
-During an intradermal skin test, they inject a tiny amount of allergen under your skin and watch for a reaction.
+You may need an intradermal skin test if your practitioner suspects you’re allergic to insect venom or penicillin or they need to verify the results of a skin prick test.
+During an intradermal skin test, the clinical team injects a tiny amount of allergen under your skin and watches for a reaction.

 What is contact allergy testing?